robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which headers are sent in a CORS preflight request?

-A) Origin only
+- A. Origin only
-B) Access-Control-Request-Method and Access-Control-Request-Headers
+- B. Access-Control-Request-Method and Access-Control-Request-Headers
-C) Access-Control-Allow-Origin and Access-Control-Allow-Methods
+- C. Access-Control-Allow-Origin and Access-Control-Allow-Methods
-D) Vary: Origin
+- D. Vary: Origin

 ### Back
 **Correct Answer**: B